lclevy/miniPtp/readme.md

 done
 ```

+## Transaction API

-The transaction function is designed to allow one liner and test easily new code and parameters:
+The transaction function is designed to allow one liners and test easily new code and parameters:

 ```python